-First I must say that I consider myself a beginner and student rather any sort of expert.
+First I must say that I consider myself a student rather any sort of expert.
 Up until just a few years ago, my experience of gathering food and other materials from the wild was limited to forest blueberries and chanterelle.
 Also, I am not native to the place where I now live.
-I immigrated to Sweden twelve years ago, and it’s a vastly different place than the one I called home before.
+I’ve lived in Sweden for thirteen years, and it’s a vastly different ecosystem than the one I grew up in.
 From arid desert to the Nordic forest, from the Pacific to the Baltic, from always sunny and warm to polar days and nights, from a cultural environment that is loud and colorful and highly extroverted to one that is quiet and restrained and deeply introverted.
 But it has been a glorious decade of learning, mostly through experience.

-Being outdoors and foraging from nature is a big part of the Swedish identity.
-As soon as the first hint of spring arrives, we are taking our meals outside, even if we have to wrap ourselves in thick blankets!
-Each season has its classic foraged delights.
+Being outdoors and foraging is part of the Swedish identity.
+As soon as the first hint of spring arrives, we take our meals outside, even if we have to wrap ourselves in thick blankets!
+Each season has its delights.

-Nettle soup, Rosehip puree, Chanterelle toast, Birch water, Wild Garlic omelettes, Elderflower juice, Lingonberry jam… these are but a few of the many wild things that every Swedish person grows up with.
-But also Swedish people are traditionally very resourceful, making use of material from nature in all sorts of ways, from building shelters and fences to clothing and decor.
-They have gained all sorts of knowledge in an effort to survive here for as long as they have, particularly the farther north you go.
+Nettle soup, Rosehip puree, Chanterelle toast, Birch water, Wild Garlic omelettes, Elderflower juice, Lingonberry jam… these are but a few of the wild things that Swedes grow up with.
+Also, Swedish people are traditionally quite resourceful, making use of natural material in all sorts of ways, from building shelters and fences to clothing and decor.

-I do wish, however, that I’d sought out mentors or teachers who could have passed along even more practical knowledge of lesser known plants and animals.
-Beyond the usual foraged items mentioned above, many people are relatively dismissive of things like Red Clover and Yarrow, Chickweed and Sorrel, Purslane and Dandelion… just to name a few of the things I’ve learned about on my own rather than culturally.
+I wish I’d sought out mentors or teachers who could have passed along even more practical knowledge of lesser known plants and animals.
+Beyond the usual foraged items mentioned above, there are plants like Red Clover and Yarrow, Chickweed and Sorrel, Purslane and Dandelion… just to name a few.
+I’ve learned about these largely on my own rather than culturally.

-And though he never taught me specifically about foraging or wildcrafting as I practice it now, it is with his heart and attitude that I go on, and perhaps why I find such deep joy in it all too.
-The more time I spend in the natural world, the more alive and healthy I feel overall.
-Undoubtedly we need nature, and as I explore in a previous post, I believe that nature needs us too.
+The more time I spend in nature, the more I feel like I’m living in my human design, listening to stories that run deep in my bones and blood.
+We evolved to be connected, wildly attentive and discerning, living in kinship and belonging.
+As I explored in a previous post, I believe that nature needs us too.
 For eons, we played a huge role in its health and well-being, and it is time to step into those roles again.

 Okay, let’s dive into the topic of foraging!
 What is it, how to do it, and why even do it at all…